opencomputeproject/Time-Appliance-Project/Software/README.md

 ## Driver
 This repository contains the [ocp_ptp driver](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Time-Card/DRV) (included in Linux kernel 5.12 and newer).
 Driver may require vt-d CPU flag enabled in BIOS.
-To compile the driver manually just run `./remake` and then load it with `modprobe ocp_ptp`.
+To compile the driver manually just run `./remake` and then load it with `modprobe ptp_ocp`.

 OCP Time Appliance can be used with any NTP/PTP server.
 Here are couple of examples and configs: